shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 Third, you can use *more data*.
 In fact, this is why everyone is so excited about *big data* which heavily relies on lots of data being available.
 It does work well, but we will see in the next post, that there are some limitations about how much data you can get.

 Forth, you can get more knowledge about which shape of the functions you actually expect.
-If for example you know that the stock price varies in cycles, that is goes up, slightly down, then up again etc., you can try to find a function which reflects this knowledge.
+If for example you know that the stock price varies in cycles, that is goes up, slightly down, then up again etc., you can try to find a function that reflects this knowledge.

-Although all of these things are good ideas and they definitely help to counteract overfitting, but in the end you still have to keep your fingers crossed and hope your function predicts the right thing.
+Although all of these things are good ideas and they definitely help to counteract overfitting, in the end you still have to keep your fingers crossed and hope your function predicts the right thing.
 There is no guarantee that your function doesn't overfit although all of the things suggested make it less likely.

 I hope that by looking at this very simple example, and by understanding how overfitting can occur here, you have already come to think more critically about decision making - both in machines and in humans.